Planning Your Stay Abroad

 • Nanyang Technological University (Singapore)

-Working abroad is the other option chosen by many of our students.
-In order to get your work abroad acknowledged, you need to fill in the Stay Abroad-Agreement Sheet and have it signed by the International Coordinator before you leave.
-The minimal workload is 40% for each week you wish to be acknowledged.
+Application Requirements: in order to get your work abroad acknowledged, you need to fill in the Stay Abroad Agreement Sheet and have it signed by Dr. Nicole Nyffenegger before you leave.
+The minimal workload is 40% for each week you wish to have acknowledged.